-I’m a family-friendly cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.
+I'm a family-friendly cyborg who loves creating stuff on the Internet and photographing miniature pop culture icons.

 In 1994 I married my college sweetheart, Leslie Scott and moved to the Austin, Texas area, where we live today.
-You can find her knocking about on the Internet as well, including on Twitter as @LeslieHancock, About.me, and her blog Better Rhetoric.
+You can find her knocking about on the Internet as well, including on Twitter as @LeslieHancock, About.me, and her website.

-I’m the proud dad of two wonderful kids.
-My son is in high school, plays clarinet, bass guitar, and ukelele, and is learning web development.
-My daughter is in elementary school, sings in the choir, loves all things pink and fluffy, and creates animal characters in a variety of media from felt to polymer clay.
+I'm the proud dad of two wonderful kids.
+My son is in college, writes music, and is learning web development.
+My daughter is in junior high, plays clarinet in the band, and loves all things pink and fluffy.

-I started building websites professionally in 1995 using Notepad and a modem.
-Since that time I’ve worked for several Internet startups in a variety of roles: owner, product manager, web designer, web developer, technical writer, customer support, etc. I love wearing different hats and working with a variety of people.
+I started building websites professionally in 1995 using Notepad and a dial-up modem.
+Since that time I've worked for several Internet startups in a variety of roles: owner, product manager, web designer, web developer, technical writer, customer support, etc. I love wearing different hats and working with a variety of people.

 I am a genuine cyborg.
 Most people think I'm kidding, but I'm not.